Hadokane/CI_PP2_HUG/README.md

 <img src="assets/images/docs/validation/jslint_2.png" alt="Javascript Validation 2">
 </details>

 I was initially horrified to see there were "138" warnings present.
-I poured a strong coffee and prepared for a long night... until i realised that I had mistakenly not clicked a few necessary options in JSLint.
+I poured a strong coffee and prepared for a long night... until I realised that I had mistakenly not clicked a few necessary options in JSLint.

-Thankfully it turned out that the bulk of these warning (legitimately around ~133) were to do entirely with the following things:
+Thankfully it turned out that the bulk of these warnings (legitimately around ~133) were to do entirely with the following things:
 - Unnecessary whitespace after comments.
 - Comments running over 80 characters.

 Ticking the options for "long" and "white" in the linters options, immediately cleared the bulk of these.
-Although I still did remove all unnecessary whitespace manually before moving onto the more realistic improvements offered, such as:
+Although I still did remove all unnecessary whitespace manually before moving on to the more realistic improvements offered, such as:
 - Moving global variables to the top of the document.
 - Changing a few "let" globals into "var" globals.